Russia seizes initiative in Syria crisis; France bombs Islamic State

 France said it had launched its first air strikes in Syria, destroying an Islamic State training camp in the east of the country to stop the group from attacking French interests and to protect Syrian civilians.

-France had until now only struck Islamic State targets in neighboring Iraq.
+France had until now only struck Islamic State targets in neighbouring Iraq.

 France had feared strikes in Syria could be counter-productive and could strengthen Assad, but it was shaken by a series of deadly attacks by Islamist militants this year.